rasmusstaaldinesen/rasmusstaaldinesen/README.md

 ## Sports Analytics ⚽

+## Sports Analytics

 ### 10. Football Performance Analysis

+**Context:** Sports analytics and event-data modelling.

+**Problem:**
+Football performance is complex, and event data can be used to model shot quality, match dynamics and tactical patterns.

+**What I did:**

-- **Data:** Processed raw tracking and event data (shot locations, pass networks, player movements).
+* Processed event data such as shots, passes, duels and player actions
-- **xG Model:** Built a logistic regression to predict shot success probability based on distance, angle, shot type, game situation, and defensive pressure.
-- **xP Model:** Predicted match outcomes (win/draw/loss) using xG and factors like opponent strength and home advantage.
-- **Visualization:** Charted xG flow and model results to make insights accessible.
-- **Theory:** Reflected on epistemological considerations (logical positivism vs. social constructivism) in sports data interpretation.
-- **Impact:** Delivered a data-driven framework for tactical analysis, player development, and recruitment.
+* Built xG-style models using variables such as distance, angle, shot type and game context
+* Visualized shot maps, xG flow and performance trends
+* Reflected on how data interpretation changes depending on assumptions and context

+**Tools:** R, Python, MongoDB, event data, logistic regression, visualization

+**Why it matters:**
+The project shows my interest in modelling real-world behavior where data is useful, but never tells the whole story alone.

 <details>
   <summary>See more 📸</summary>